 Special and the General Theory of Relativity must be abandoned

+for cosmological purposes.
 These deductions are amazingly similar to the deductions

 of the RSS model except that, first, the earth, or MW, is